Penny dreadful: Subject matter

 The stories were reprints, or sometimes rewrites, of the earliest Gothic thrillers such as The Castle of Otranto or The Monk, as well as new stories about famous criminals.
 The first ever penny blood, published in 1836, was called Lives of the Most Notorious Highwaymen, Footpads, &c.
-The story continued over 60 issues, each eight pages of tightly-packed text with one half-page illustration.
-Some of the most famous of these penny part-stories were The String of Pearls: A Romance (introducing Sweeney Todd, "the Demon Barber of Fleet Street"), The Mysteries of London (inspired by the French serial The Mysteries of Paris), and Varney the Vampire (1845–47).
+The story continued over 60 issues, each eight pages of tightly packed text with one half-page illustration.
+Some of the most famous of these penny part-stories were The String of Pearls: A Domestic Romance (introducing Sweeney Todd, "the Demon Barber of Fleet Street"), The Mysteries of London (inspired by the French serial The Mysteries of Paris), and Varney the Vampire (1845–1847).
 Varney is the tale of the vampire Sir Francis Varney and introduced many of the tropes present in vampire fiction recognizable to modern audiences—it was the first story to refer to sharpened teeth for a vampire.

 Highwaymen were popular heroes; Black Bess or the Knight of the Road, outlining the largely imaginary exploits of real-life English highwayman Dick Turpin, continued for 254 episodes and was well over 2,000 pages long.
 Turpin was not executed until page 2,207.
-Some lurid stories purported to be based on fact: Spring-Heeled Jack was what would now call an urban myth.
-The first ‘sighting’ of him was in 1837, and he was described as having a terrifying and frightful appearance, with diabolical physiognomy, clawed hands and eyes that ‘resembled red balls of fire’.
+Some lurid stories purported to be based on fact: Spring-Heeled Jack was what would now be called an urban myth.
+The first 'sighting' of him was in 1837, and he was described as having a terrifying and frightful appearance, with diabolical physiognomy, clawed hands and eyes that "resembled red balls of fire".
 He was mainly sighted in London but popped up elsewhere and seems to have been a source of frightened fascination for several decades.
 At the height of Spring-Heeled Jack hysteria, several women reported being attacked by a clawed monster of a man breathing blue flames.
-The last ‘sighting’ was in Liverpool in 1904.
+The last 'sighting' was in Liverpool in 1904.